-- A = 90% of 500, meaning you earn between 450 and 500 points - B = 80% of 500, meaning you earn between 400 and 449 points - C = 70% of 500, meaning you earn between 350 and 399 points - D = 60% of 500, meaning you earn between 300 and 349 points - F = less than 60% of 500, meaning you earn between 0 and 299 points
+A = 90% of 500, meaning you earn between 450 and 500 points

+B = 80% of 500, meaning you earn between 400 and 449 points

+C = 70% of 500, meaning you earn between 350 and 399 points

+D = 60% of 500, meaning you earn between 300 and 349 points

+F = less than 60% of 500, meaning you earn between 0 and 299 points respectful, polite, and professional in your writing.
+Weekly assignments are available from the first day of class until their due date.
+Once the due date has passed, weekly assignments are no longer visible.

-Syllabus and Blackboard Contract and Syllabus and Blackboard Exam: They are worth 2 points each and are meant to enforce your careful reading and knowledge of the syllabus.
+Syllabus Contract and Syllabus Exam: They are worth 1.5 points each, and meant to enforce your careful reading and knowledge of the syllabus.

 Weekly Assignments: They are worth 200 points.
 There is one prompt for each chapter covered in the course.
-Each of you will respond to the prompt to earn up to 20 points.
+Each of you will respond to the prompt to earn up to 10 points.
 You will need to adhere to the weekly assignments policies available on Blackboard.
-You can agree, disagree, use any material from textbook, internet, readings, personal experiences, etc., and I only ask all of you to be respectful, polite, and professional in your writing.
-Weekly assignments are available from the first day of class until their due date.
-Once the due date has passed, weekly assignments are no longer visible.
-Assignments that do not satisfy the length requirements (300-350 words) and/or that are marked for plagiarism and do not have proper citations, will receive point deductions, as follows:
+You can agree, disagree, use any material from textbook, internet, readings, personal experiences, etc., and I only ask all of you to be